simon-danielsson/stim/README.md

 ```
 [ = Decrease volume.
 ] = Increase volume.

-( = Go backwards in current track by 15 seconds.
-) = Go forwards in current track by 30 seconds.

 { = Go to the previous track in the queue.
 } = Go to the next track in the queue.